dribnet/purvs/README.md

 	`Middle Arc`
 		*`Arc Start`: angle of one end of the arc
 		*`Arc End`: angle of the other end of the arc
-	`Line Orientation`: chooses one of eight positions
+	`Line Orientation`: chooses one of eight positions for the line